Instructional videos and user guides available at the bottom of the page.

 The South Australian Standards and Guidelines for Breeding and Trading Companion Animals came into effect August 2017.

 Owners must enter cat microchip details into Dogs and Cats Online.
-More information will be provided to the public following the dog registration renewal period.

 To order new publications, posters, or arrange for TV screen/LED graphics, newsletter content and images, please contact email@example.com.